-Upstate Circle of Friends, funded by USDA through the SC Department of Social Services since 2009, has provided over 8,000 meals through the UCF Summer and After-School Feeding program for Greenville County children at-risk of
+Upstate Circle of Friends, funded by USDA through the SC Department of Social Services since 2009, has provided thousands of meals through the UCF Summer and After-School Feeding program for Greenville County children at-risk of

 hunger.
 Meals are provided each weekday during the scheduled school year and the summer session to assure a hot, nutritious meal each weekday.